-Hey brides, want to raise the bar when it comes to your own wedding bar, here are the mistakes you'll want to avoid making in order to put your guests in good spirits!
+So if you want to raise the bar when it comes to your own wedding bar, here are the mistakes you'll want to avoid making in order to put your guests in good spirits.

-1. Not catering to your crowd
+1. Not Catering to Your Crowd

-2. Offering up shots, shots, shots!
+2. Offering up Shots, Shots, Shots!

 Shots sound like a lot of fun in theory, but can wind up being a huge headache in more ways than one!
 Senior Creative Event and Trend Specialist, Rachel Bruzek, of D'Amico Catering agrees.
-Hosting shots can become a beverage provider, homeowner and caterer's nightmare, she warns.
+Hosting shots can become a beverage provider, homeowner, and caterer's nightmare, she warns.
 "Guests can get intoxicated extremely fast.
 Homeowner's insurance and liquor licenses are also at stake, as well as the guests' reputation.
 Not to mention, it becomes an embarrassment for the host to have a member of the bridal party cut off and taken out of a venue for being too drunk."
 Yikes!

 Especially the wine.
-Corkage fees were invented to allow guests to bring in a specialty wine to their event, not for groups to purchase Two Buck Chuck in an attempt to save money, cautions Angie Casper, Director of Catering at Alexis Hotel in Seattle, WA.
-"Couples often underestimate the value of a professional catering company handling this for you, as they tend to under or over estimate what they'll need," she explains.
+Corkage fees were invented to allow guests to bring in a specialty wine to their event, not for groups to purchase Two Buck Chuck in an attempt to save money, cautions Angie Casper, Director of Catering at Alexis Hotel in Seattle.
+"Couples often underestimate the value of a professional catering company handling this for you, as they tend to under or overestimate what they'll need," she explains.
 "Often they fall short of white wine on a hot day or are left with several cases of wine at the end of the event."
 In the long run, she's seen couples go through all the work of providing their own (not great tasting) wines and not save a dime.
 Eek.

-4. Forgetting the beer
+4. Forgetting the Beer

 Lots of liquor is great, but what about the beer!?
 As Ani Keshishian, Creative Director of Anoush Banquet Halls & Catering and L.A.
-Banquets, points out, a fully stocked bar with the full selection of liquor options and only two choices for beer isn't even a glass half full if your fiancé's college buddies are all beer drinkers and your new boss can't order his favorite brew.
+Banquets, points out, a fully stocked bar with the full selection of liquor options and only two choices for beer isn't even a glass half full if your guests are all beer drinkers and your new boss can't order his favorite brew.
 "Just because it's not a cocktail doesn't mean that it's not important."

-5. Getting too specialized
+5. Getting Too Specialized

-7. Ignoring the bartender-guest ratio suggestions
+7. Ignoring the Bartender-Guest Ratio Suggestions

 As Lyon points out, there's nothing worse than waiting in line for too long to get a cold drink, especially if it's hot outside!
 "If your wedding is large, consider having two bar stations, set in different areas," she recommends.